moss-lab/ScanFold3/README.md

 &emsp;on linux, sudo apt-get install libboost-all-dev
 &emsp;on pronto, module load boost
 ### usage on Pronto:
-fold.cpp can't be compiled on Pronto afaik, use the pre-compiled fold binary
+fold.cpp can't be compiled on Pronto afaik due to the version of gcc it uses, use the pre-compiled fold binary
-run.sh will run the binary and load necessary modules
+run.sh will run the binary and load necessary modules (has no email set currently)